MattCBowman/Locomotive-fundamentals/README.md

 #### Setup

-First thing first, choose the languages you want support in the *Settings* panel :
+First thing first, choose the languages you want support in the *Settings* panel:

 ![internationalization panel](images/internationalization_1.png)

 Select your locales and save.
-If you go back in the 'Contents' tab, you will see a locale switcher at the right part of the menu :
+If you go back in the 'Contents' tab, you will see a locale switcher at the right part of the menu:

 ![internationalization locale switcher](images/internationalization_2.png)

-There is several kind of content you may wanna translate :
+There is several kind of content you may wanna translate:

 - HTML template of pages
 - editable contents in pages